TO THE BOARD OF DIRECTORS OF ENBEE TRADE AND FINANCE LIMITED

 We communicate with those charged with governance regarding amongother matters the planned scope and timing of the audit and significant audit findingsincluding any significant deficiencies in internal control that we identify during ouraudit.

 We also provide those charged with governance with a statement that wehave complied with relevant ethical requirements regarding independence and tocommunicate with them all relationships and other matters that may reasonably be thoughtto bear on our independence and where applicable related safeguards.

 Report on Other Legal and Regulatory Requirements

-A. As required by the Companies (Auditor's Report) Order 2016("the Order") issued by the Central Government of India in terms of sub-section (11) ofSection 143 of the Act we give in the "Annexure A" a statement on the mattersspecified in the paragraphs 3 and 4 of the said Order.
+A. As required by the Companies (Auditors Report) Order 2016("the Order") issued by the Central Government in terms of section 143(11) ofthe Act we give in the "Annexure A" a statement on the matters specifiedin paragraphs 3 and 4 of the Order to the extent applicable.

 B. As required by Section 143(3) of the Act we report that:

 a) We have sought and obtained all the information and explanations which to the bestof our knowledge and belief were necessary for the purposes of our audit.

 b) In our opinion proper books of account as required by law have been kept by theCompany so far as it appears from our examination of those books.

 c) The standalone balance sheet the standalone statement of profit and loss (includingother comprehensive income) the standalone statement of changes in equity and thestandalone statement of cash flows dealt with by this Report are in agreement with thebooks of account.